 Digital signal processing has an important safety benefit as well.
 Adaptive processing can be employed to accurately measure signal levels and limit headset wearer exposure to safe levels, while still ensuring speech clarity.

 Digital technology also enables digital wireless connections to your communication devices.
-Noise cancelling Bluetooth headsets can pair to digital smart phones and the range of digital Two-way radios for a powerful wireless Bluetooth two-way radio solution.
+Noise-canceling Bluetooth headsets can pair to digital smartphones and the range of digital Two-way radios for a powerful wireless Bluetooth two-way radio solution.

 These wireless systems are safer and offer high speech quality interfaces that enhance the performance over traditional analog systems.

 Further, digital communication headsets are configurable and reprogrammable.
 This means levels and processing algorithms can be adapted to specific industrial work environments and customer needs.
 For example, Sensear has been asked to modify the firmware in its Intrinsically Safe headset for a number of Oil and Gas customers to meet specific noise thresholds within their environments.

 The Future of Industrial Communication is heading 100% Digital

 As the industrial communication industry becomes 100% digital it will be even more important to keep audio signals between device and headset in the digital domain.

 Every conversion from digital to analog and vice versa causes signal degradation and loss of signal fidelity.
 Modern digital systems keep the signal digital for as long as possible to optimize the signal-to-noise ratio and audio quality.